 Tax planning is often a tall order for most people.
-However, investing in mutual funds is one of the simplest ways to get tax benefits, while making the most out of the potential of capital markets.
+However, investing in ELSS mutual funds is one of the simplest ways to get tax benefits, while making the most out of the potential of capital markets.

 An equity linked savings scheme (ELSS) is a form of diversified equity fund.
 ELSS investments are eligible for tax exemption under section 80C of Income Tax Act.
 They offer a double advantage of tax benefits and capital appreciation.
 All ELSS investments come with a three-year lock-in period.